 Golf Cart Battery Compatibility

 Golf carts designed for lead-acid batteries can see a significant performance boost by swapping the lead-acid battery to a lithium-ion battery.
 However, this second wind can come at an installation cost.
-Many lead-acid equipped golf carts need a retro-fit kit to operate with a lithium-ion battery, and if the cart manufacturer doesn’t have a kit, then the cart will need modifications to operate with a lithium battery.
+Many lead-acid equipped golf carts need a retro-fit kit to operate with a lithium-ion battery, and if the cart manufacturer doesn’t have a kit, then the cart will need modifications to run time with a lithium battery.

 The easiest way to tell if a cart is going to need modifications or a simple retrofit kit is the battery voltage.
 Compare a lithium-ion battery and a lead-acid battery side-by-side, and if the battery voltage and amp-hour capacity are the same, then the battery can be plugged directly into the golf cart.
 However, lithium-ion batteries smaller size and design often mean the golf cart might needs alterations to its battery mount, charger and cable connectors.